syncfusion-content/maui-toolkit-docs/maui-toolkit/NumericEntry/Getting-Started.md

 ## Step 4: Add a Basic Numeric Entry

 Step 1.
-To initialize the control, import the `Syncfusion.Maui.Toolkit.NumericEntry` namespace into your code.

-Step 2: Add the namespace as shown in the following code sample.
+To initialize the control, import the `Syncfusion.Maui.Toolkit.NumericEntry` namespace into your code, as shown in the following code sample.

 {% tabs %}
 {% highlight xaml %}